umar-anwar7740/Python/Assignments/README.md

 # Python
-python basic plots and indexing we are starting git hub. this  is a third line.
+python basic plots and indexing we are starting git hub. this  is a third line.sauigfsf asfkxz